- L-theanine is a non-nutritive amino acid that’s best known for taking the edge off of caffeine so you can enjoy the benefits without the downsides.

 Since then, L-theanine is being slipped into many more pre-workouts.
 And for good reason too, it’s a swell molecule.

 Just like in the past where the catechins overshone it, however, it’s now still being overshone as “merely” a caffeine synergist.
 You’d be hard-pressed to find articles or products talking about it’s standalone benefits when not paired with caffeine or other tea components.

 That is because it wasn’t researched much by itself either, until recently.

-Today we’re going to delve into one such study conducted by researchers at the University of Shizuoka where L-theanine, and L-theanine alone, showed benefits that can warrant it being slipped into so many more products than just your pre-workout.
+Today we’re going to delve into one such study conducted by researchers at the University of Shizuoka where L-theanine, and L-theanine alone, showed benefits that can warrant it being slipped into so many more products than just your pre-workout powder.

 And honestly, if you coffee drinkers start putting 200 mg of L-theanine into your morning brew you might take away us tea drinker’s best bragging point.